Harsh-D20/WordHelper/README.md

 ## How to contribute
 If a word exists and is not in the words.txt file, feel free to add it!
 Any helpful changes are welcome!
 Please rebuild the jar file when any changes are made.
-Please do not change the header of the Trie.java file.
+Please do not remove the header of the Trie.java file.